 This fear is understandable, given how severe Xanax withdrawal can be.
 Nonetheless, it is important for family members to be able to recognize the danger signs of Xanax abuse so that they can get their loved ones the help they need.

 Individuals with an anxiety disorder who possess a prescription for Xanax are often able to easily disguise their Xanax abuse.
 However, young people who abuse or misuse their prescriptions are likely to exhibit certain behaviors.
-People who snort Xanax tend to go through their pills faster than those who take them as prescribed.
+People who are used to snorting Xanax tend to go through their pills faster than those who take them as prescribed.

 As such, they might run out of their prescription faster than expected.
 If your loved one regularly requires abrupt and unexpected prescription refills, there is a high likelihood that they are abusing their pills.